yohgaki/no-cross-site-requests/README.md

 To use with real web servers, use php.ini's "auto_prepend_file" setting or include site_protect.php from your entry point script.
 A few configuration parameters can be used, refer to site_protect.php for details.

+## JavaScript Note

+If you have JavaScirpt in your pages, you should get token from query string and append it to all URL links.
+Do not make API to get the token, instead you must get token value from query string. i.e. GET

 ## How it works?

  - Create request validation token from session ID. (i.e. sha1(session_id())